devdatalab/covid/README.md

 level), urbanization rates and population density (subdistrict level and lower), as well as deaths and infections at the highest resolution possible.
-Crucially, all of these are described with common identifiers, making it easy to link them together and to external data sources.
+Crucially, all of these are described with common location identifiers, making it easy to link them together and to external data sources.
 Data are disaggregated by urban/rural where possible.

 We have phone surveys on economic conditions in the field, which we will include here as they arrive.
-We will also include data from as many other teams' surveys as possible, given data availability.
+We will also include data from as many other teams' surveys as possible and link to the same identifiers, given data availability.

 We are updating and adding to this repo as quickly as possible. *If you are part of a team working with policymakers or researchers on